-Importance of an SEO content strategy
+Importance of adding SEO to your content strategy

 You might be wondering what an SEO content strategy is.
-It is a cohesive strategy for both creating content and optimizing that content for search.
+It is a cohesive strategy for both creating and optimizing content for search.
 This may sound simple, but in many cases, those who create content are different from those who optimize the content.
 Content creation and content optimization must work together for the following reasons.

 Content is strategic